2021 Northern Chad offensive

-A military offensive in Northern Chad, initiated by the Chadian rebel group Front for Change and Concord in Chad (FACT), took place from 11 April to 9 May 2021.
+The Northern Chad offensive was a military offensive in Northern Chad, initiated by the Chadian rebel group Front for Change and Concord in Chad (FACT), took place from 11 April to 9 May 2021.
 It began in the Tibesti Region in the north of the country following the 2021 Chadian presidential election.

-Chadian President Idriss Déby was killed during the offensive on 20 April 2021, and his son Mahamat Déby became acting President of Chad on the same day.
-A special presidential election was expected in 2022.
+Chadian President Idriss Déby was injured during the offensive on 19 April 2021 and died the next day, and his son Mahamat Déby became acting President of Chad on the same day.
+A special presidential election was expected in 2022, but was not held until 2024.
 The offensive ended in a Chadian military victory, though clashes continued in the country's north.

 Background

 In the 2021 Chadian presidential election, Idriss Déby, who seized power in the 1990 coup d'état, was expected to extend his mandate of 30 years in power.
 The Independent National Election Commission (CENI) had indicated that Déby had taken a large lead with 30% of the votes cast still to be counted.
 Déby won all but one of the departments of the country.
 In not recognizing the results, the opposition had called to boycott the 11 April election with Yacine Abderaman Sakine of the Reform Party refusing to concede the victory to Déby.
 Preliminary results showed on 25 April that Déby had won a landslide with 79.32% of the electorate.
 Déby was seen in Europe, the United States and China as an ally in the fight against the Boko Haram insurgency and other terrorism in West and Central Africa.

 On the day of the election, the Libyan-based group Front for Change and Concord in Chad (FACT) launched an attack on a border post of the military of Chad.
 FACT is under the protection of Libyan military warlord Khalifa Haftar and often clashes with the Chadian military.
 A March 2021 report by the United Nations stated that the rebels were based at the Al Jufra Airbase in Libya, which is also used by Russian Wagner Group mercenaries and has received cargo flights carrying weapons from the United Arab Emirates.
 In addition, the FACT rebels prepared for the campaign in Chad using the UAE-supplied weapons.